baba-shinde/flat-buffers/README.md

 * Ease of use

 ### How to use it
-This is not very different than Google's [Protobuf](https://github.com/google/protobuf).
+This is not very different than Google's [Protobuf](https://github.com/google/protobuf)[There is separate Github repository for Google Protobuff, can be found [here](https://github.com/baba-shinde/protobuf).
 Following steps to be followed;
  * Schema Creation, compilation
 Flatbuffer schema to be populated from bottom to top.
 The sample schema is mentioned below;